 Importantly, the flexible cable can be disconnected from the g.HEADstage.
 This allows you to replace the cable if it is destroyed by an animal or any other cause.
 The g.HEADstage is offered in two different types: 16 channels with multi-pin connector or 16 channels with golden-pin connector.

 |High quality neuronal activity recordings|

 |Very high signal-to-noise ratio|

 |Size||23 x 23 mm|

 |Input channels||16 monopolar|

 RECORDING OF PLACE CELLS IN RATS

-In-vivo recordings of action potentials (spikes) in rats can be done by using the g.HEADstages, the biosignal amplifier g.USBamp and the real-time processing software g.USBamp SIMULINK HIGH-SPEED ONLINE Processing.
-An example is the real-time reconstructions of movement trajectories of rats while they are foraging for food in an arena.
-The rat’s path is investigated with a video camera-based tracking system that transmits the x- and y- positions to a recording computer.
+In-vivo recordings of action potentials (spikes) in rats can be done by using the g.HEADstage or g.USBamp.
+For example, real-time reconstructions of movement trajectories of rats can be measured.
 Simultaneously, the neuronal activity is recorded with tetrodes (electrodes consisting of 4 wires) placed in the CA1 region of the hippocampus.
-This is a typical setup for place and grid cell recordings.
-These neurons increase their firing activity only when the animal is at a specific location in its environment and a field where a neuron fires is called place field.
-By recording from many of these place and grid cells, the rat’s position in the arena can be decoded using BCI technology.
+These neurons increase their firing activity only when the animal is at a specific location in its environment and a field.
+By recording from many place and grid cells, the rat’s position in the arena can be decoded with g.tec’s BCI technology.